ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

          <dt class="dt dlterm">Ready to Use</dt>
          <dd class="dd">The cluster is ready to use.</dd>
      </dl>
-4. To add a cluster, click **ADD**, and then complete the following steps in the **Add Cluster** window:
+4. To add a cluster, click **Add**, and then complete the following steps in the **Add Cluster** area:
    1. Enter the cluster name.
    2. Select the bare metal server specification.
+If selecting **User customized**, enter the CPU and RAM specifications based on your requirements.
    3. Specify the number of bare metal servers.
    4. Review the data center location that is automatically filled in.
    5. Under **Storage**, configure the file-level shared storage by selecting the number, size, performance, and NFS version.
-   6. Click **Calculate Price before Placing Order** under **Estimated Cost** to get the pricing of your order.
+   6. Click **Calculate Price** under **Estimated Cost** to get the pricing of your order.
    7. Review the estimated cost of the cluster by clicking the price link under **Estimated Cost**.
 To save or print your order summary, click the **Print** or **Download** icon on the upper right of the PDF window.
    8. Click **Add**.

 5. After the cluster is ready to use, you can click the cluster name to view its details:
    * The list of ESXi servers with their details:
      * **Name**: The name of the ESXi server is in the format `hostname.vmonic.local`, where:

        `hostname` is the host name in the format `instancename-esxn`, where `instancename` is the name of the instance and `n` is the sequence of the server.

        `vmonic.local` is the domain name.
      * **Version**: The version of the ESXi server.
      * **Credentials**: The user name and password to access the ESXi server.